hogeschool/basecamp/week01/inf-bc-w01-python.md

 ```

 3. Using **OPyEditor** try to execute the given programs.
-Does output of the programs match with your expectations?
+Does the output of the programs match your expectations?

 <hr>